IM-No4/mediseen_web/README.md

-# Mediseen - Healthcare Website
+# Medicoo - Healthcare Website

-A beautiful, modern website for Mediseen - your trusted healthcare partner.
+A beautiful, modern website for Medicoo - your trusted healthcare partner.
 Built with React and Tailwind CSS.

 ## Features